 Right before Jenna Jambeck was returning to school to get her doctorate in environmental engineering in 2000, racing captain and oceanographer Charles Moore showed the industrialized world that its obsession with plastic had a cost.

 Moore’s articles on the Great Pacific Garbage Patch described a swath of free-floating marine debris, much of it plastic, that is now twice the size of Texas.
 The discovery was horrifying evidence of the consequences of man’s fascination with disposable, prepackaged goods.
 But perhaps more horrifying was that the microplastic-filled soup of trash wasn’t the only one; it was just the first to be discovered.

 Jambeck was disgusted.

-“I felt like we were doing something wrong on land if our trash is ending up in the ocean,” says Jambeck, now an associate professor of environmental engineering at the University of Georgia.
+“I felt like we were doing something wrong on land if our trash is ending up in the ocean,” says Jambeck, now a professor of environmental engineering at the University of Georgia.
 But a senior advisor at the time told her no one really cared that garbage was making its way from land into the world’s waterways.
 “Waste management in general, people haven’t really cared about that either.”

 But to Jambeck, that was unacceptable.

 After coming to Georgia, she and colleague Kyle Johnsen developed a free and easy-to-use app, Marine Debris Tracker, that gives ordinary people across the globe the power to record the location of debris they find on shores, on land and in the water.
 The information users submit helps determine some of the hot spots where trash is washing up on shore and gives the researchers an idea of the most common types of plastic and waste showing up as litter.